PeppeL-G/bagawork/docs/src/routes/(other)/documentation/page/+page.md

 ::: tip Building the GUI

-The GUI is built with the GUI Components from the Bagawork framework.
+The GUI is built with the GUI Components from the BagaWork framework.
 In the sidebar on this page you have a list of them (*Views* and *Layouts*).

 :::